 - Click My Dashboards > Network Configuration > Config Change Template.

 Select the Change Login Banner template and click Define Variables & Run.

 In the Login Banner field, enter the banner text and click Next.

-Verify the banner text is correct in the script preview.
+Verify the CLI commands and the banner text are correct in the script preview.

 To view a change, log in to the device.
 This is an example of the login banner change for the Tex-3750.aus.lab router.

 The Transfer Status tab shows the script execution status.